wearefuturegov/essex-intranet-2.0/docs/documentation/install/run-the-kit.md

 # Run the kit

-You’ll use the terminal to start and stop the kit.
+You'll use the terminal to start and stop the kit.

 ## Open the prototype folder in terminal